-We have audited Winnefox Library System's compliance with the types of compliance requirements described in the Wisconsin Public School District Audit Manual, issued by the Wisconsin Department of Public Instruction that could have a direct and material effect on the System's major state programs for the year ended December 31, 2019.
-The System's major state programs are identified in the accompanying summary of auditors' results.
+We have audited Winnefox Library System's compliance with the types of compliance requirements described in the Wisconsin Public School District Audit Manual, issued by the Wisconsin Department of Public Instruction that could have a direct and material effect on the System's major state programs for the year ended December 31, 2020.
+The System's major state programs are identified in the accompanying schedule of findings and questioned costs.